LSchallot/prop_reader/README.md

-# PropReader testing
+# prop_reader
-PropReader is a small parsing library for properties files.
+prop_reader is a small parsing library for properties files.

 ## Examples
 prop_reader can be used to parse properties files that are delimited with either ':' or '='.
 It also has built-in support for ignoring full line comments as well as in-line comments.